paulagrcg/RNAplasticity/README.md

 - RNA12 ND GP map data such as folddict (keys are secondary structures and values are lists of sequences and Boltzmann probability corresponding to that structure) or dictRNA12tot (the full ND GP map) is in https://universityofcambridgecloud-my.sharepoint.com/:f:/r/personal/pg520_cam_ac_uk/Documents/NDgpmaps2022/Paper/RNA12/Datatot?csf=1&web=1&e=yzqaOi
 - sequence.fasta: download from https://dbarchive.biosciencedbc.jp/data/frnadb/LATEST/Sequence_Data/?C=D;O=A from sequence.zip or from link below
-- selected_for_analysis: download from https://universityofcambridgecloud-my.sharepoint.com/:f:/r/personal/pg520_cam_ac_uk/Documents/RNAplasticitydata?csf=1&web=1&e=s2CC20
+- the sitescanning fRNA data for 10000 and 5000 samples is in https://universityofcambridgecloud-my.sharepoint.com/:f:/r/personal/pg520_cam_ac_uk/Documents/RNAplasticitydata?csf=1&web=1&e=s2CC20

 -**functions** folder:

 - evodyn001_* are .py files for Fig.2 example targetpair.